Made in America (The Sopranos)

-"Made in America" is the series finale of the HBO drama series The Sopranos.
-It is the 86th episode of the series, the ninth episode of the second part of the show's sixth season, and the 21st episode of the season overall.
-Written and directed by series creator, executive producer and showrunner David Chase, it first aired in the United States on June 10, 2007.
-The final scene that cuts to black has drawn various interpretations regarding the ultimate fate of Tony Soprano; Chase has made varied comments about his intentions for the scene.
+"Made in America" is the series finale of the American crime drama television series The Sopranos.
+It is the 86th episode of the series overall, the ninth episode of the second part of the sixth season, and the 21st episode of the season overall.
+Written and directed by series creator David Chase, "Made in America" first aired on HBO in the United States on June 10, 2007.

+The plot involves Tony Soprano attempting to end the war with rival Mafioso Phil Leotardo, and muses on its drastic consequences to those around him.
+Tony also seeks to secure his family's futures, and tie up loose ends with his associates and enemies.

+The ending of "Made in America" was controversial upon airing, but received critical acclaim and has drawn various critical analyses, interpretations, and fan theories; Chase has made varied comments about the finale but has not explicitly given an explanation, opinion, or statement regarding the series' ending.
+The episode is now considered one of the greatest series finales of all time.